 For additional views, trek down a footpath to a bluff a tenth of a mile (and 75 feet) below Inspiration Point.
 This worn path goes past several charred trees in an area recovering from the 2009 Jesusita Fire.

 When you have had all the inspiration you can handle, simply return the way you came.
 The hike is 7.75 miles round trip to Inspiration Point and back, or 7.95 miles if you add a visit to Historic Inspiration Point.
-There is no fee or permit required to hike Jesusita Trail to Inspiration Point.
+No fee or permit is required to hike Jesusita Trail to Inspiration Point.
 Dogs and mountain bikes are welcome, so get out and enjoy!

 To get to the trailhead: From Highway 101 in Santa Barbara, take exit 100 and turn north up Las Positas Road (Route 225).
 After 0.8 miles, cross State Street where Las Positas Road becomes San Roque Road.
 Continue another 1.3 miles to the trailhead, which will be on the left just past the William B. Cater Filtration Plant.
-There is additional parking on the right side of the road.
+Additional parking is on the right side of the road.

 Trailhead address: 1150 San Roque Road, Santa Barbara, CA 93105

 Trailhead coordinates: 34.45432, -119.72875 (34° 27′ 15.55″N 119° 43′ 43.50″W)

 |Inspiration Point via Tunnel Trail and Jesusita Trail from Tunnel Road |